Don't fall for these 4 sneaky Cyber Monday scams

 A recent survey by cybersecurity company McAfee reports that 41% of Americans fell victim to email phishing schemes in 2019.
 Unsurprisingly, a similar number -- 39% -- reported that they don't check email senders or retailer websites for authenticity.

-To top it all off, 30% of respondents reporting losses of $500 or more just in the last year alone.
+To top it all off, 30% of respondents reported losses of $500 or more just in the last year alone.

 If the data from RiskIQ is any indication, expect a surge in messages claiming to be from Amazon, Best Buy, Walmart, Target or other large retailers over the next few months.
 If you receive an email asking you to update your payment method or requesting other personal information, contact the company's help desk to make sure the email is legit before you do anything else.